antonioaguilar/nats-proxy/README.md

 This command will post the JSON data to the default route [http://localhost:8080/](http://localhost:8080/), the `nats-proxy` server will read and parse the JSON data and will publish this data to [NATS.io](https://nats.io/) with a subject called `CUSTOMER`.

-This feature allows clients to arbitrarily specify a NATS subject and publish messages directly to NATS without using the default [NATS client libraries](https://nats.io/download/).

 ## Monitoring

 You can monitor ```nats-proxy``` and view live stats by accessing the [http://localhost:8080/](http://localhost:8080/).